CHH Jamesville Redevelopment

 Site demolition of 405 James Street North

-CHH is targeting September 8, 2025, to begin demolition of Jamesville, taking the next step towards creating a new mixed-use, inclusive community in Hamilton’s North End.
+The above grade demolition of the townhouses at Jamesville is substantially complete, taking the next step towards creating a new mixed-use, inclusive community in Hamilton’s North End.

-When demolition is completed, what is the next step for the site?
+With the above grade demolition substantially complete, what is the next step for the site?

 When will construction begin and homes be ready?